How To Structure A Home Workout Routine

 Equipment for Your Home Gym

-In order of importance, you should have a set of resistance bands, a pullup bar, and a couple sets of dumbbells or a couple of kettlebells in your home gym.
+In order of importance, you should have a set of resistance bands, a pull-up bar, and a couple sets of dumbbells or a couple of kettlebells in your home gym.
 If you have space, you can think about building out your home gym with a rack, but it isn’t necessary.

 Building Your Home Workout Program